Syncano/syncano-testing-examples/README.md

 export default createScript;
 ```

-Now that we have a way to create Script.
+Now we have a way to create a Script.
 Neat!
-We are almost done with data creation!
+We are almost done with the data creation!
 As before we append user with `scriptName`.
-This way we will be able to save it later to file.
+This way we will be able to save it later to a file.

 It's time to modify `createTestData.js` once more.
 Just replace it with: